Taught by Russell Paswater Using the Wernick Method*

 Assisted by Cindy Passwater

-Russell Paswater has played and taught bluegrass banjo and guitar for 38 years.
-He is a songwriter and sings in two bands including the H2O band, second place winner of the Bluegrass Band contest at Beanblossom, 2000.
+Russell Paswater has played and taught bluegrass banjo and guitar for over 30 years.
+He is also a songwriter and performs in two bands including the H2O band, second-place winner of the Bluegrass Band contest at Beanblossom.
 Russell has guided hundreds of jam sessions at bluegrass festivals and always invites beginners because “It’s all about FUN!”